Key Symptoms, Causes, and Treatment of IBS

 • Change in stool appearance

-Doctors may also perform tests (like colonoscopy, stool tests, or blood work) to rule out other conditions like celiac disease or inflammatory bowel diseases.
+Doctors may also perform tests (like colonoscopy, stool tests, or blood work) to rule out other conditions like celiac disease or inflammatory bowel disease.

 Also Read: IBS Diet Guide: Foods to Eat for Better Digestive Health